Wilson Disease & NBIA

 - Elevated blood and urine manganese levels (may not correlate with clinical severity)

-- Treatment: remove from exposure (most important step); chelation (CaNa2-EDTA, para-aminosalicylic acid) has variable results
+- Treatment: remove from exposure (most important step); chelation (CaNa2-EDTA, para-aminosalicylic acid) has variable results (evidence limited; mainstay is exposure removal)

 - Neurologic deficits may be partially irreversible despite exposure cessation